cis-ds/course-site/content/notes/style-guide.markdown

 Place a space before left parentheses, except in a function call.

+{{% alert note %}}

-> Note: I'm terrible at remembering to do this for `if-else` or `for` loops.
+Note: I'm terrible at remembering to do this for `if-else` or `for` loops.
 I typically never place a space before left parentheses, but it is supposed to be good practice.
 Just remember to be consistent whatever approach you choose.

+{{% /alert %}}

 ```r
 # Good